NEFSC/READ-SSB-Lee-metadata/veslog.md

+# Warning
+As of at least January 6, 2023 this table is no longer being supported by ITD.
+This means the table is not being updated and users should switch to GARFO VTR tables and ultimately CAMS when available.

 # Overview
 The veslog data contains everything collected through the Vessel Trip Report System.
 These data are primarily generated through mandatory reporting by federally-permitted fishing vessels.